 Volunteers are vital to the Borough's efforts to keep Mountain Lakes GREEN!
-The Borough has an active Environmental Commission, Shade Tree Commission, Lakes Management Advisory Committee, Woodlands Advisory Committee, Historic Preservation Committee, and Green Team.
+The Borough has an active Environmental Commission, Shade Tree Commission, Lakes Management Advisory Committee, Woodlands Advisory Committee, Historic Preservation Committee, Health Commission, and Green Team.
 Our committees play an important leadership role in caring for our beautiful Mountain Lakes environment.

-Volunteer openings on all Borough committees and commissions are publicized in our weekly Broadcast e-mails, along with other volunteer and educational opportunities - including trail restoration projects, community clean-up drives, the planting of saplings in our woodlands, rain barrel workshops, green movie nights & more!
-For additional information, visit the "Committees" tab on the Borough website: www.mtnlakes.org.
+Volunteer opportunities are publicized in our weekly Broadcast e-mails, committee opening and other volunteer events - including trail restoration projects, community clean-ups, the planting of saplings in our woodlands, green movie nights & more!
+For additional information, visit the "Committees" tab on the Borough website: www.mtnlakes.org